 - Line of Credit: A line of credit allows you to borrow funds for short-term needs when they arise.
 The funds are repaid once you collect the accounts receivable that resulted from the short-term sales peak.
 Lines of credit typically are made for one year at a time and are expected to be paid off for 30 to 60 consecutive days sometime during the year to ensure that the funds are used for short-term needs only.

-- Short-term Loan: While your new business may not qualify for a line of credit from a bank, you might have success in obtaining a one-time short-term loan (less than a year) to finance your temporary working capital needs.
+- Short-term Loan: While your new business may not qualify for a line of credit from a bank, you might have succeeded in obtaining a one-time short-term loan (less than a year) to finance your temporary working capital needs.
 If you have established a good banking relationship with a banker, he or she might be willing to provide a short-term note for one order or for a seasonal inventory and/or accounts receivable buildup.

 As you see, there are many ways in which your working capital can work for you.
-Additionally, there is no reason to stress if your business is not yet in a place to have those funds in place.
+And don’t forget you can always speak to one of our loan specialists at Camino Financial to see if you qualify for a business loan.
+There is no reason to stress if your business is not yet in a place to have those funds in place.
 Continuing to invest in your company, while it may seem costly at the time, will garner larger payoffs as you continue to grow.Apply now!